 Note: Group and individual evaluation: Your group will turn in Project Proposal version 1, and Project Proposal version 2, and everyone in the group will receive the same score on that.
 Likewise, you will create the final presentation as a group and everyone in the group will receive the same score.
-For all the other project components, you will complete your own individual version and - Final Exam: The final exam will be cumulative, with a 4-hour time limit, and only one attempt allowed.
-It will be available on Blackboard for 48 hours and due by 11:59pm on the Friday of Week 8.
+For all the other project components, you will complete your own individual version and receive your own individual score. - Final Exam: The final exam will be cumulative, with a 4-hour time limit, and only one attempt allowed.
+You will be required to use Lockdown Browser for the final exam.
+It will be available on Blackboard for 48 hours and due by 11:59pm on the Friday of Week 8. - Hypothetical Extra Credit: I reserve the right to potentially offer bonus assignments for extra credit.
+Any such assignments would be equally available to all students.